 Islands In Turkey You Have To Visit This Summer

-We all know that Turkey is beautiful, and we know that there are countless places to visit; however, did you know that there are around 500 islands and islets in the seas of Turkey?
+We all know that Turkey is beautiful, and we know that there are countless places to visit.
+However, did you know that there are around 500 islets and islands in Turkey?

-With so many Turkish islands, it is no wonder you may be finding it hard to narrow down your choice of which islands in Turkey to add to your Turkey travel list!
+With so many Turkish islands, it is no wonder you may be finding it hard to narrow down your choice of which islands of Turkey to add to your Turkey travel list!

 If you’re visiting a busy city, a quick visit to an island could be a great way to enjoy a slower pace of life.
 If you’re visiting a beach resort, heading to an island could give you the ideal change of scenery and allow you to enjoy a different view of your destination.